 SEEED participants are low-income young people 16-28 years old from the heart of Knoxville.

 Young adults who apply and are accepted into the program participate in a 90-day pre-apprenticeship, which includes basic life skills training, mentoring, and 50 hours of community service.
 After the 90-day period, they are placed in internships, start college, or find a job.
 We eventually plan to have a weatherization training program.
 18-24 year old participants will be able to apply for an intensive residential 12-month green job education, apprenticeship, and placement program.

 Growing a Green Future

-SEEED pursues prosperity that is sustainable and respectful of the Earth, and our community, through four interconnected strategies:
+SEEED pursues prosperity that is sustainable and respectful of the Earth, and our community, through five interconnected strategies:

 - increasing access to green energy efficiency technologies for low to moderate income residents

 - preparing the city for a sustainable and healthy food supply